wolf9970/CST407SRSDOD/README.md

 This SRS contains 2 parts.

 For both parts of the SRS, you will need to do the following:
 - Create an contiguous array of bytes (std::byte or unsigned char) in 2 dimensions.
-Tip: Use a vector<byte> and divide into chunks if your memory stack is too small.
+Tip: Use a vector<std::byte> and divide into chunks if your memory stack is too small.
 - Fill the array with uniformly distributed random values in the range \[0, 256).
 - Calculate the number of values greater than T where T is \[0, 256).

 Count the number of values greater than the threshold T.

-Measure the time it takes to complete counting and graph the result as the dependent variable.
+Measure the time it takes to complete counting and graph time as the dependent variable.

-Before coding, write your hypothesis results in your REPORT.md file predicting the basic shape of the resulting graphs.
+Before coding, write an hypothesis for your results in your REPORT.md file predicting the basic shape of the resulting graph.
 There are no points having your hypothesis confirmed, but a well thought out hypothesis will earn you points.
-When completed, review your hypothesis and why your hypothesis was confirmed or refuted.
+When completed, review your hypothesis and compare to the actual results expected.

+Tips:
+- array\[N]\[N] does NOT mean a 'C' array in this specification.
+- Use a vector<byte> and divide into chunks, but any contiguous data structure will work.

 Create graphs as follows to test both your hypothesis:

-1) Row/Column Major
+Part 1:  Row/Column Major

 Independent variable:
-- Where N == \[1, 5000), create square array\[N]\[N]
+- Where N == \[1, 5000), create memory contiguous square array\[N]\[N] (I do NOT mean a 'C' array)

 Compare:
 - Row vs Column order traversal.

-Constants:
+Invariants:
 - Single threaded.
-- Maximum value threshold == 127.

 ---

-2) Thread Local Storage
+Part 2:  Thread Local Storage

-Independent variable:
+Independent variables:
 - Number of tasks.
+- Number of threads.

 Compare:
-- Thread global increment of total array vs local increment.
+- Thread global (not local) increment of total array vs task based.
 - Maximum value threshold == 0, 63, 127, 191 and 254.

-Constants:
+Invariants:
 - Row order traversal
-- Where N == 5000, create square array\[N]\[N] (Tip: Use a vector<byte> and divide into chunks.)
+- N == 5000, create square array\[N]\[N]

 ###